Abhishek-Birada/javascript/README.md

 example : let name = "abhi"
 	  let age = 22
 	  console.log(` my name is ${name} and I am ${age} years old `) // instead of "my name is" + name + "and I am" +age+ "years old"

+escaping character is \ this backslash escapes the next character. ex : "my name is \"abhishek\" " o/p : my name is "abhishek"

+if we use template literal ( ` ` ), the way we write the string, the output string is also same and no need to use \n, \t etc special characters in template literal.

 naming convension : pascal case : first letter of every word should be capital. example : Abhishek or AbhishekBiradar // this convension is used for class names camel case : except first word, first letter of other words should be capital example : abhishek or abhishekBiradar // this convension is used for variables,method names etc